onewithnow/onewithnow.github.io/_posts/2010-05-28-the-dark-side-of-productivity.md

 **No guilt or stress.** I would make sure the workplace stays guilt and anxiety free.
 This would energize people and get them excited about their work.

-**The big picture—life doesn’t stop ** People stopped and played Pac-Man.
+**The big picture—life doesn’t stop.**

+People stopped and played Pac-Man.
 The lost productivity did not make any difference in how people lived their life that day.

 Life moves along with or without productivity.
 Why not make work more fun and trust that things will get done?